zwaldeck/zwaldek-framework-v3/README.md

 ## Current version: Pre-Alpha 0.0.1

 ### Doing at the moment
+- Dependency Injection (Still need to load in services)
+- Plugins (so you can write a plugin and activate it (like bundles in Symfony))

+### Current Features
+- Autoloading classes
 - XML Configs
 - Service container

-### Current Features
-- Autoloading classes

 ### Future Features
-- Dependency Injection
 - Routing
-- Plugins (so you can write a plugin and activate it (like bundles in Symfony))
 - Templating Engine
 - Database Adapter
 - Query builder